O’Fallon, Mo., man charged in stabbing death of pregnant woman

 ST. PETERS — A 27-year-old man from O'Fallon, Missouri, was charged this week in the stabbing death of a woman and her fetus in St. Peters, according to a criminal complaint and other police records obtained Thursday.

-Damion Delgado, of Cold Spring Drive in O'Fallon, was charged with first-degree murder, second-degree murder and armed criminal action in the death of 22-year-old Amethyst Killian, a mother of two.
+Damion Delgado, of Cold Spring Drive in O'Fallon, was charged with first-degree murder, second-degree murder and armed criminal action in the death of 22-year-old Amethyst "Ame" Killian, a mother of two.

 Killian's family members filed a missing person's report with St. Peters police on Thanksgiving night, saying she'd gone out for cigarettes around 1 a.m. that day.
 Killian's boyfriend and relatives found her purse just 75 yards from her home.